nodejs/TSC/WORKING_GROUPS.md

 raised automatically for consideration by all chartered Working Groups.
-Should a simple majority of all chartered Working Groups vote with a simple majority of their documented members to overturn the TSC decision, the decision will be vacated and returned the TSC for further consideration.
+Should a simple majority of all chartered Working Groups vote with a simple majority of their documented members to overturn the TSC decision, the decision will be vacated and returned to the TSC for further consideration.

 Individual Working Groups may choose to abstain from participation in any such action.

-Working Groups will decide for themselves what process to be followed for organizing and conducting such votes.
+Working Groups will decide for themselves what process will be followed for organizing and conducting such votes.

 ## Process: